muschellij2/upper_limb_gt3x_prosthesis/index.md

  $ Serial Prefix     :"NEO"
 ```

+This information is useful for checking the dates and times are appropriately parsed (e.g. stop date should be close (with 5 seconds) of when the recordings end)

 Again, to harmonize the data output format (if different device manufacturers are aggregated), we will use `read_actigraphy`, which uses `read.gt3x`, but makes a different format, which is a list of values.
 This design choice is that information such as the header are explicitly codified as opposed to attributes, which can be implicitly removed depending on the operation.
+We set the header as a `tibble` so that standard `dplyr` functionality works on it.

 ```r